dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 > **Note:** The initial support for Availability Zones does not include support for Metro Volumes.

-With this support a single storage class can be used to provision volumes from a pool of PowerMax arrays based on topology information where each AZ has its own PowerMax array.
+With this support, a single storage class can be used to provision volumes from a pool of PowerMax arrays based on topology information, where each AZ has its own PowerMax array.
 The following represents an example of the secret showing two arrays in different availability zones:

 ### Secret